 - There is no restriction on the number of posts that can be linked up, however please be sensible, if you have more than 3 consider linking over a few weeks.

 Fantastic work ladies, thank you so much.
-Please Do check out their wonderful posts linked above too.
+Do check out their posts linked above too.

 Win a pair of wellies from Rockfish Monthly

-I am delighted to announce that Rockfish have joined with Coombe Mill to sponsor the Country Kids link up.
-Rockfish are a local Cornish company specializing in stylish Wellingtons for all the family.
+I am delighted to have Rockfish as the sponsor for Country Kids.
+Rockfish are a local Cornish company specializing in stylish quality wellingtons for all the family.
 We have been offering their country wellies in our borrow room here on the farm for over a year and they are always popular for their style, comfort and durability.

 Each week my favourite #CountryKids posts, which include my badge or a link back here, will be considered for a free pair of Rockfish Wellies at the end of the month; the perfect way to enjoy the outdoors whatever the weather throws your way.

 For more more information on the Rockfish Wellies on offer with us and terms and conditions to win see here.